Author of the “Honeychurch Hall” and “Vicky Hill Mysteries.”

 “… A humor-laden blend of antiques, celebrity adulation, and old-style British cozy.
 Fans of Alan Bradley or G.M.
 Malliet would savor.“

 “…Dennison’s book is fast and funny and a little sexy to boot…“

-Thank you for all for supporting my books.
-I love hearing from you so please keep those letters and emails coming!
-I reply to every one.
-And don’t forget to check the calendar … I just could be stopping by your local bookstore or library.
+As always, I am so grateful for all the support and letters I receive.
+They mean a lot and I reply to everyone … so keep them coming!
+And don’t forget to check the calendar … I just might be stopping by your local bookstore or library.

 For daily updates, you can always find me on Facebook and Twitter.
 To receive my newsletter where I announce free contests with fabulous prizes that range from free books to lovely things from England, make sure to sign up.

 If you would like to receive my quarterly newsletters, please sign up here.

 The next newsletter will be in March and will have details of a fun contest with fabulous prizes including advanced reading copies of Murder at Honeychurch Hall for three lucky winners.